TellMeFirst/tellmefirst/doc/epub/README.md

 ## Management of different classification policies

 The new [Client](https://github.com/TellMeFirst/tellmefirst/blob/ebook-telecom/back/core/src/main/java/it/polito/tellmefirst/client/Client.java) class will manage different classification policies, according to the type of document, the length of text, and ad hoc choices for specific contexts and domains (a content provider of news would apply different choices respect to an educational institution).
 Currently, the Epub classifier is entirely wrapped in the Client.
-In the next developments the classification policy for Epub files will be defined in a different class.
+In the next developments the classification policy for Epub files will be defined in a different class, becoming a specific module of TMF.

 Below you find the first implementation of the classify method to manage different policies: